Wu Hung

-Wu Hung (巫鸿 (Wū Hóng)) is an art historian and Harrie A. Vanderstappen Distinguished Service Professor of Art History and the College at the University of Chicago.
+Wu Hung (巫鸿 (Wū Hóng); born 1945) is an art historian and Harrie A. Vanderstappen Distinguished Service Professor of Art History and the College at the University of Chicago.
 He has also taught at Harvard University and worked as an adjunct faculty curator at the Smart Museum of Art.
 He currently serves as the director of the Center for the Art of East Asia at the University of Chicago.

 Early life and education

 Wu Hung was born in Leshan, Sichuan China in 1945.
-His father, Wu Baosan, a renowned Chinese economist, met his mother, Sun Jiaxiu, a specialist in Western drama studies, when they were studying in the US in the 1930s.
+His father, Wu Baosan, a renowned Chinese economist, met his mother, Sun Jiaxiu, a specialist in Western drama studies, when they were studying in the United States in the 1930s.
 After the founding of the People’s Republic of China, Wu and his parents moved to Beijing, where his father worked as the Deputy Director of the Institute of Economics at the Chinese Academy of Sciences and where his mother taught at the Central Academy of Drama.
 In 1963, Wu was admitted to the Central Academy of Fine Arts to study art history in Beijing, but his studies were soon put to a halt during the Cultural Revolution.
 After a few years of “reeducation” at Xuanhua, Hebei, he returned to Beijing and worked in the Palace Museum for seven years, first in the Department of Painting and Calligraphy and then in the Department of Bronze and Stone Carving.
-He return to the Central Academy of Fine Arts in 1978 to pursue a Master’s degree and graduated in 1980.
-At the same year, he went to study at Harvard under the supervision of the eminent archaeologist, K. C. Chang.
+He returned to the Central Academy of Fine Arts in 1978 to pursue a Master’s degree and graduated in 1980.
+At the same year, he went to study at Harvard University under the supervision of the eminent archaeologist Kwang-chih Chang.
 He received his PhD in fine arts and anthropology in 1987 from Harvard.